 Also, the documentary is directed by Robert Kenner, who also was the director of "Food, Inc."

-The documentary starts off with a magician, Jamy Ian Swiss, who discusses how magicians are different from con men, although they use similar tricks in deception.
+The documentary "Merchants of Doubt" starts off with a magician, Jamy Ian Swiss, who discusses how magicians are different from con men, although they use similar tricks in deception.
 Essentially, magicians are honest liars as people know they are being deceived.

 "I make an honest living, right?
 Therefore, it offends me when someone takes the skills of my honest living, if you will, and uses it to twist and distort and manipulate people and their sense of reality and how the world works.
 I know how to fool people, and I know how to recognize when people are being fooled," says the magician.